philsmithies/sport-team/README.md

 ## Generate types

 As we are in a local app with a local server, please run the generate:types yourself.
-In other sport-thieme projects, this will be done pre dev server start automatically.
+In other sport-team projects, this will be done pre dev server start automatically.

 Please be aware that the graphql server must be running (`yarn dev`) for this to work.